RikidWai/5-shot/README.md

 # 5-shot
-Individual Project for CS480 @UWaterloo
+Kaggle Competition Project for CS480 @UWaterloo

 ## Introduction
 To classify images of household objects, from a few training examples per class.
 The problem is known as few-shot learning.